Olympics-Swimming-Double gold joy for American men, Chinese women | Sports-Games

 Caeleb Dressel won the blue riband men's 100m freestyle as the United States celebrated two gold medals in the Tokyo pool on Thursday while China's women responded with two golds, and a world record, of their own in another thrilling day of swimming.
 Alongside Dressel's triumph in the marquee event, fellow American Bobby Finke clinched the 800m freestyle with an impressive late surge.

-World champion Dressel powered to victory in an Olympic record 47.02, finishing six-hundredths of a second ahead of Rio winner Kyle Chalmers of Australia, with Russian Kliment Kolesnikov taking bronze.
-Dressel went into the race as favorite and led from rising star Kolesnikov at the turn before holding off a strong finish from Chalmers to touch first.
+World champion Dressel powered to victory in an Olympic record 47.02, finishing six hundredths of a second ahead of Rio winner Kyle Chalmers of Australia, with Russian Kliment Kolesnikov taking bronze.
+Dressel went into the race as favourite and led from rising star Kolesnikov at the turn before holding off a strong finish from Chalmers to touch first.

 It was Dressel's fourth Olympic gold but his first in an individual event having picked up two relay medals in Rio and the 4x100m freestyle relay in Tokyo.
 “I wasn’t worried about anything at all ... it means a lot, I knew the weight was on my shoulders," said Dressel.